threatdragon/threatdragon.github.io/public/pages/getting-started.markdown

-In the web variant of Threat Dragon, models are saved in your chosen branch at a path like `ThreatDragonModels/[model name]/[model title].json`, Look at the [Demo Threat Model](https://github.com/mike-goodwin/owasp-threat-dragon-demo) for an example.
-Because of this, if you change title of your model it will delete the old model in GitHub and replace it with one at the new path.
+In the web variant of Threat Dragon, models are saved in your chosen branch at a path like `ThreatDragonModels/[model name]/[model title].json`, so if you change title of your model it will delete the old model in GitHub and replace it with one at the new path.
-This does not apply to the desktop variant.

 Congratulations!
 You have got the basics done.
 Next step ... mapping out your system [in a diagram](/threat-model-diagrams).